MicrosoftDocs/powerShell-Docs.ko-kr/developer/cmdlet/how-to-support-jobs.md

 using System.Diagnostics;            // Diagnostics namespace for retrieving
                                      // process objects.

-// This sample showes a cmdlet whose work can be done by the cmdlet or by using
+// This sample shows a cmdlet whose work can be done by the cmdlet or by using
 // a background job.
 Background jobs are executed in their own thread,
 // independent of the pipeline thread in which the cmdlet is executed.
 //